4castRenewables/ens10/mlproject/README.md

 ```
 mantik runs submit <absolute path to maelstrom-radiation/mlproject directory> --backend-config unicore-config-venv.yaml --entry-point main --experiment-id <experiment ID> --run-name <run name> -v
 ```
-> **_NOTE:_** When you run your application, please ensure that the local copy of the 'ens10' repository in 'juwelsbooster' includes all the latest changes.
+> **_NOTE:_** When you run your application, please ensure that the local copy of the 'ens10' repository on 'Juwels Booster' includes all the latest changes.